 People may also have enlarged lymph nodes and a sense of abdominal fullness due to enlargement of the spleen.

 Treatment includes chemotherapy drugs, monoclonal antibodies, and sometimes radiation therapy.

-CLL can sometimes transform into an aggressive lymphoma Overview of Lymphoma Lymphomas are cancers of lymphocytes, which reside in the lymphatic system and in blood-forming organs.
+CLL can sometimes transform into an aggressive cancer called lymphoma Overview of Lymphoma Lymphomas are cancers of lymphocytes, which reside in the lymphatic system and in blood-forming organs.
 Lymphomas are cancers of a specific type of white blood cells known as lymphocytes.
 These... read more .
 This type of transformation, called Richter's transformation, happens in 2 to 10 percent of cases.

 In early stages of CLL, most people have no symptoms, and the disease is diagnosed only because of an increased white blood cell count.
 Later symptoms may include

 Shortness of breath when exercising

 A sense of abdominal fullness resulting from an enlarged spleen

 As CLL progresses, people may appear pale and bruise easily.
 Bacterial, viral, and fungal infections may occur late in the course of the disease as the bone marrow produces fewer healthy white blood cells to fight infection.